top of page

 SSO provides a certificate to all successful swimmers within three months of ratification of the swim.
 For successful swims to or from Toronto, the swimmer's name will be added to the SSO Plaque located at Niagara-on-the-Lake.

 In summary, there are many factors that have to come together for a swim to start on a particular day.
-This includes: availability of accompanying boats, availability of crew, availability of the Swim Master, low risk of thunderstorm/lightning activity, lack of heavy rains or winds up to 48 hours before the swim, no heavy winds forecast for the swim period, and sufficiently warm water temperatures.
+This includes: availability of accompanying boats, availability of crew, availability of the Swim Master, low risk of thunderstorm/lightning activity, lack of heavy rains or winds up to 48 hours before the swim, no heavy winds forecast for the swim period (see weather), and sufficiently warm water temperatures.